Men in feminism: Justin Trudeau

-Contemporary Academics and Acitivists
+Contemporary academics and activists

 Michael Kimmel

 An American sociologist in the field of Gender Studies, specializing in men and masculinities.
-He self describes as a longtime femenist.
+He self describes as a longtime feminist.
 Kimmel is known for articulating the concept of "Masculinity as Homophobia," arguing that men's fear of being perceived as gay is the driving force behind much of their rigid, dominant, and often violent behavior.
 This drive is a constant quest to prove one's "manhood."

-Notable Works
+Notable works

 Guyland: The Perilous World Where Boys Become Men (2008) - Focuses on the transitional period between adolescence and adulthood.

 Manhood in America: A Cultural History (2011, 3rd ed.) - A historical examination of the changing ideals of American manhood.